Gluten-free diets: Where do we stand?

 The gluten-free diet has a long history of treating people with celiac disease, a digestive disorder in which your body is abnormally sensitive to gluten, a protein component of wheat, rye, barley and crossbreeds of those grains.

-Now, going gluten-free has become something of a nationwide obsession in the United States and is increasing in popularity more globally.
+Now, going gluten-free has become something of a nationwide obsession in the United States and is increasing in popularity globally.

 "It is now the most popular diet in Hollywood," said Dr. Alessio Fasano, director of the Center for Celiac Research and Treatment at Massachusetts General Hospital, who has led world-renowned research on gluten.